 Last September I made a recording of six of St Paul’s Cathedral bells quietly chiming for the 11.30am Eucharist service.
 It’s a startlingly different sound to the usually exuberant Sunday ringing of twelve bells; and a direct sonic consequence of the coronavirus restrictions.
 I thought it would be interesting to enter the recording for the newly launched Sound of the Year Awards 2020.
+(Update: It was shortlisted for the top award! – read more here.)
 Here’s more about the background to the sound.

 Spectral frequency analysis of the bell ringing in stereo (top line for the left channel, and the bottom line for the right).
 Each vertical column represents a separate chime, and the brick shapes represent the frequencies of the bell’s different notes and harmonics.

 The sound I have missed most since coronavirus broke out is that of church bells change ringing.
 When the country went into lockdown the ringing stopped as services were suspended.
 But even after they were resumed most ringers stayed away because of difficulties social distancing up a bell tower.